fenago/kafka-training/labs/lab5.8/README.md

 Welcome to the session 5 lab 8.
 The work for this lab is done in `~/kafka-training/lab5.8`.
 In this lab, you are going to set up a Kafka custom Partitioner.

-Please refer to the [Kafka course notes](https://goo.gl/a4kk5b) for any updates or changes to this lab.

-Find the latest version of this lab [here](https://gist.github.com/RichardHightower/bbb6ea6f059cf757810ef470f5eddaf8).

 ## Lab Write Custom Partitioner